duleepdaniel/duleepdaniel/README.md

 <details>
   <summary>⚡ Quick facts</summary>

-- 💼 I'm currently working as a Software Engineer at <a href="https://www.hhaexchange.com/">HHAeXchange</a>
+- 💼 I'm currently working as a Graduate Student Assistant at <a href="https://www.usf.edu/">USF</a>
-- 💬 Ask me about Technologies such as **Ruby on Rails, React**
+- 💬 Ask me about Technologies such as **Ruby on Rails, React, DevOps**

 </details>